Richmond Coalfield: Mining

-Richmond and Danville Railway, from Richmond, Virginia, southwest toward Danville, Virginia.

-Major companies involved included; Black Heath, Midlothian, Clover Hill, etc.
+Major companies involved included: Black Heath, Midlothian, Clover Hill, etc.

 During the American Civil War, the mines supplied coal and coke for the Tredegar Ironworks in Richmond.
 In May 1864, Union Army officer August Kautz lead a cavalry raid targeting the Richmond and Danville Railway through Chesterfield County.
 After the destruction of the nearby railway station, one of the mines was tentatively ordered to be lit on fire by Col. Samuel P. Spear, though the order was soon rescinded.

 Accidents

 The various mines suffered numerous explosions and fires.
 On February 3, 1882, the Grove Shaft exploded; the destruction was such that it was reported in the New York Times the next day.

 Legacy

 As a result of the significance of coal mining in the area's early history, a miner resting on a pick is in the center of the seal for Chesterfield County, Virginia.

 Various place names remain from the era or were adopted later, including Coalfield Road.

 In the early 2000s, the remains of the Grove Shaft were preserved as part of the Mid-Lothian Mines Park, part of the county's public parks system.